jamesward/play-auto-refresh/README.md

     Note: For Play before 2.2.0 use version `0.0.4`.

+2. Update your project build settings.
+For `project/Build.scala` pull in the setings with:

+        val main = play.Project(appName, appVersion, appDependencies).settings(
+          com.jamesward.play.BrowserNotifierPlugin.livereload: _*
+        )

+    For `build.sbt` add an empty line and the following at the end of the file:

+        com.jamesward.play.BrowserNotifierPlugin.livereload

 2. Add the [Play Framework Tools](https://chrome.google.com/webstore/detail/play-framework-tools/dchhggpgbommpcjpogaploblnpldbmen) Chrome Extension

 3. Start your Play app in file watch mode: